Available with Standard or Advanced license.

 Parcel dimensions are derived from raw survey measurements observed in the field.
 Raw survey measurements always have an associated accuracy, which is a reflection of the quality of the measurements.
 The closer the measurement is to its true value (the more correct it is), the more accurate the measurement.
 Because parcel dimensions are derived from raw survey measurements, parcel dimensions have an associated accuracy as well.

 Each parcel and each parcel line in the parcel fabric can have an associated accuracy category.
 By default, accuracy categories in the parcel fabric are derived from the survey date on the parcel's plan.
 This is because, in general, surveying equipment was less precise in the past than it is today.
-You can assign an accuracy category to a parcel, parcel line, and parcel plan.
+You can assign an accuracy category to a parcel, a parcel line and to a parcel plan.